-Discussion boards are collaborative learning experiences.
-Therefore, the student will create a thread in response to the provided prompt for each forum.
+Discussions are collaborative learning experiences.
+Therefore, the student will create a thread in response to the provided prompt for each discussion.
 Each thread must be at least 300 words and demonstrate course-related knowledge.
 In addition to the thread, the student will reply to the threads of at least 2 classmates.
 Each reply must be at least 150 words.
-At least 1 citation must be included in each thread and reply.
+At least 1 technical citation and 1 biblical citation must be included in each thread and reply.
 Current APA formatting is required for any citations.

 C++ Programming Assignments (8)

-Using Visual Studios Community 2017, the student will complete 8 programming assignments that will give him or her an opportunity to demonstrate mastery of the lessons learned during the assigned or previous module/week.
+Using Visual Studios Community 2019, the student will complete 8 programming assignments that will give him/her an opportunity to demonstrate mastery of the lessons learned during the assigned or previous module.

-Each quiz will cover the Reading & Study material for the module/week in which it is assigned as well as the preceding modules/weeks.
-Each exam will be open-book/open-notes and will have a time limit of 45 minutes.
+Each quiz will cover the Reading & Study material for the module in which it is assigned as well as the preceding modules.
+Each quiz will be open-book and will have a time limit of 45 minutes.
 Each quiz will contain a variety of 20 multiple-choice and true/false questions.

-The student will complete a comprehensive Final Exam which will cover all the material from the course.
-This exam will be open-book/open-notes, contain a variety of 80 multiple-choice and true/false questions and have a time limit of 2 hours.
+The student will complete a comprehensive Final which will cover all the material from the course.
+This quiz will be open-book, contain a variety of 70 multiple-choice and true/false questions and have a time limit of 2 hours.